Programs : Brochure

 Fees

-This is a fee-paying program and HKUST students will bear the program fees and the costs for travel, visa, insurance, personal expenses and other administrative fees.
+This is a fee-paying program and HKUST students will bear the program fee and the costs for accommodation, travel, visa, insurance, personal expenses and other fees incurred by the program.
+Please CLICK HERE for more information.

 |